Indirect Influences: Introduction

-The goal of this note is to compare three alternative approaches to study indirect influences.
-Two of these approaches, namely the MICMAC and PageRank methods, are already well-tested and each possesses a host of applications.
-We believe that the third method PWP, while still in its infancy, may also be useful in a variety of contexts.
-We consider a discrete scenario where the variables involved are identified with set $[n] = \{1,2,...,n \}.$ We assume that direct influences can be encoded into a $\mathbb{R}$-weighted directed graph without multiple edges with $[n]$ as its set of vertices.
-Thus a direct influence from the variable $j$ on the variable $i$ corresponds with an edge from vertex $j$ to vertex $i$.
-As usual we encode the graph into the matrix $D$ of direct influences such that $D_{i,j}$ is the weight of the edge going from $j$ to $i$, if there is one, and $D_{i,j}= 0$ otherwise.
-Our problem consists in evaluating the indirect influences between vertices, i.e. finding the matrix $T$ coding indirect influences.
-In this work we make a comparative analysis of three different definitions for $T$. \\
+We consider a discrete scenario where the variables involved are indexed, and often identified, with the set $[n] = \{1,2,...,n \}$ for some $n \in \mathbb{N}_+.$ We assume that direct influences among our variables are encoded into a $\mathbb{R}$-weighted directed graph, without multiple edges, with $[n]$ as its set of vertices.
+Thus a direct influence from the variable $j \in [n]$ on the variable $i\in [n]$ corresponds with an edge of weight $D_{ij}$ from vertex $j$ to vertex $i$.
+As usual the graph is encoded into the matrix of direct influences $D$, which is such that $D_{ij}$ is the weight of the edge going from $j$ to $i$, if there is one, and $D_{ij}= 0$ otherwise.
+Our problem consists in evaluating the indirect influences between the variables, i.e. finding the matrix $T$ such that $T_{ij}$ measures the indirect influence of variable $j$ on variable $i$.
+In this work we make a comparative analysis of four possible definitions for $T$. \\